Hisar (missile family)

-The Hisar (Turkish: "fortress") is a family of short, medium and long-range surface-to-air missile systems being developed by Roketsan and Aselsan since 2007.
+Hisar (Fortress) is a family of short and high to medium air defense surface-to-air missile systems being developed by Roketsan and Aselsan since 2007.
 The missiles are developed by Roketsan, while most sensors and electronics are developed by Aselsan.
-The missile family consists of the short range Hisar-A, medium range Hisar-O, the 100 km long range Hisar-U and the 150 km air defence system SİPER.
+The missile family consists of the short range Hisar-A and medium range Hisar-O air defence system.
 Missile seeker of Hisar-A and Hisar-O is infrared homing.
+The model using RF Seeker, Hisar O+ RF, and its naval version, Hisar-D RF, were announced later.
+The long range version “Hisar-U” evolved into the Siper long range air defence system project.

 Development history

 On 18 April 2007, the Turkish Presidency of Defense Industries issued a request for information to international and domestic defence companies to meet a low to medium altitude air defense requirements under Turkey's Low Altitude Air Defence Missile System (T-LALADMIS) programme (Alçak İrtifa Hava Savunma Füze Sistemi in Turkish).
 A total of 18 companies responded to the RFI.

 A subsequent request for proposal was issued on 28 September 2008, for the direct acquisition of 18 systems and options for up to 27 additional systems.